Street trading options in Brighton & Hove

 Selling food

-As well as any trading consent, if you intend to sell food you also need to be registered as a food premises, This is managed by our Food Safety Team.
+As well as any trading consent, if you intend to sell food you also need to be registered as a food premises.
+This is managed by our Food Safety Team.

-You will need a food hygiene qualification and your premises or vehicle will need to be inspected.
+You'll need a food hygiene qualification and your premises or vehicle will need to be inspected.

 Hot chestnut sellers